Nesasio/Python-Chat-Application/README.md

 # Python Chat Application
- A LAN based GUI chat application made with python.
+ A Local Area Network based GUI chat application made with python.
+ For Graphical User Interface customtkinter and tkinter libraries are used.